210104-msbi-reston/International-team-P2/README.md

 2. Process data using MS Excel to filter and remove dublicate records.
 3. Process data using SSIS to filter and merge the data.
 4. Load data into data warehouse.
-5. Generate an OLAP structure using SSAS to organize the data.
+5. Generate an OLAP structure using SSAS to organize the data:
+  * Fact - Cases
+  * Dimensions - Patient Info, Test, Facility, Outcome, Location
 6. Prepare and generate report using SSRS.
 7. Save information report as PDF file in dedicated directory on user's machine.
 ### Tech stack